AbdullahGM1/ros2_lidar_camera_fusion_with_detection/README.md

 ---

 ## Features
-- **Lidar-Camera Sensor Fusion**: Projects 360-degree Lidar data onto the image plane.
+- **Lidar-Camera Sensor Fusion**: Transforms 360-degree Lidar data onto the image plane.
-- **Real-Time Object Detection**: Uses YOLOv8 for object detection and tracking.
+- **Point Cloud Overlay within Detected Objects**: Overlays Lidar point cloud data within the bounding boxes of detected objects in the camera image.
-- **Distance Estimation**: Publishes the average distance to detected objects from the Lidar data.
+- **Position Estimation**: Publishes the estimate position of the detected objects with recpect to the camera frame.
 - **ROS2 Compatibility**: Designed for ROS2 Humble with full support for simulation environments.

 ---